talha469/enableTestAPI/README.md

 https://developmentapi.deldiosmotorclubadmin.com/swagger/index.html
 ```

-Note: JWT Bearer Token is required for testing given at the end of the file
+Note: JWT Bearer Token is required for testing and it is given at the end of the file

 ## Languages and Frameworks